 Danau Tanu is the author of Growing Up in Transit: The Politics of Belonging at an International School – a book based on her doctoral research on structural racism in international schools.

-Danau Tanu, PhD, is the author of Growing Up in Transit: The Politics of Belonging at an International School, which was written based on her doctoral dissertation.
-She holds a doctorate degree in Anthropology & Asian Studies from the School of Social Sciences at the University of Western Australia and recently won a fellowship through which she will commence her postdoctoral research at Waseda University on Tokyo’s Multicultural Youth in Japan in
+Danau holds a doctorate degree in Anthropology & Asian Studies from the School of Social Sciences at the University of Western Australia and recently won a fellowship through the Japan Foundation.
+She plans to start her postdoctoral research at Waseda University on Tokyo’s Multicultural Youth in Japan in

 2020 … 2021 … 2022 … or whenever the pandemic ends!

-In the past, she has won a postdoctoral Endeavour Research Fellowship from the Government of Australia as well as a Monbukagakusho Research Scholarship from the Government of Japan.
+In the past, she has conducted research on forced migration under a postdoctoral Endeavour Research Fellowship from the Government of Australia as well as studied at Nagoya University under a Monbukagakusho Research Scholarship from the Government of Japan.

 On social media, Danau claims to be an ‘Anthropologist for all things Third Culture Kid’.
 To the more serious breed, she is an anthropologist whose main research interests are youth, mobility and migration, multiculturalism, and international education.
 As a multilingual ethnographer, she also has a special interest in Indonesian and Japanese studies.

 It is no secret that Danau’s own background has spurred her research interests.
 As a child of a Chinese Indonesian father and a Japanese mother, Danau grew up attending an Indonesian kindergarten for a year and a Japanese public school in Tokyo for a year as well as two English-medium ‘international’ schools in Indonesia and Singapore.
 Having grown up speaking four languages at home and at school, it seemed natural for her to be drawn to studying issues relating to mobility, identity and international education.